01egP/climate-event-ohlc-aggregator/README.md

 - WebSocket stream processed at 10–20 events/sec
 - OHLC data aggregates correctly
-- City selection and mock mode behave as expected
+- City selection and mock mode behave as expected (covered by unit tests)
 - Candlestick and table render correctly for all cities
 - File-based persistence works across restarts